Cryru/Emotion/README.md

 ## Features So Far

-- Platform handling
-  - Window creation
+- Custom platform code.
-  - Keyboard, mouse, and text input.
+  - Window creation, keyboard, mouse, and text input.
-  - Borderless fullscreen, and windowed.
+  - Borderless fullscreen, and windowed support.
   - Pause when focus is lost, lowering resource usage in the background.
   - Software renderer fallback.
-(Windows only - through Gallium)
-- SIMD vector and matrix math, through System.Numerics.
+Windows only
 - File Support
   - Reading and writing of various BMP formats and PNG files.
 	- BMP: 8/16/24/32bit